Madrasa Aminia

-Madrasa Aminia Islamia Arabia (best known as Madrasa Aminia) is an Islamic seminary in Delhi.
+Madrasa Aminia Islamia Arabia (best known as Madrasa Aminia) is an Islamic seminary in Old Delhi, Delhi.

 History

 Amin al-Din Dehlawi, an Islamic scholar who was a student of Mahmud Hasan Deobandi, developed an idea of establishing a madrasa in Delhi.
 He discussed his idea with his fellow Kifayatullah Dehlawi and invited him to support.
 Kifayatullah declined the offer stating that he was already occupied teaching at a religious school of his teacher Ubayd al-Haq Khan in Shahjahanpur.
 He however suggested Amīn to consider Anwar Shah Kashmiri for this purpose.
 Amīn reached to Anwar Shah Kashmiri who supported his idea and the Madrasa Aminia was established at Sunehri Masjid, in Chandni Chowk in 1897.
 The madrasa was shifted to Kashmiri Gate in 1917.